Chat with us, powered by LiveChat

 Five years ago, delivery was a nice add-on.
 Today, it decides who wins and who quietly disappears.

-In the US market, speed has become a baseline expectation.
 Customers expect groceries within hours, packages by evening, and local orders tracked down to the last mile.
 If a business cannot deliver fast and predictably, customers move on without a second thought.

 Once people get used to real-time tracking, instant confirmations, and flexible delivery windows, there is no going back.
 Recent data shows that more than 65% of consumers are willing to switch brands for faster delivery.
 That single statistic explains why pickup and delivery app development is now part of core business planning across retail, healthcare, logistics, and local services.